Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Data methods

 We use the publicly available FAST-PT code \citep{McEwen_2016, Fang_2016} as implemented in the Core Cosmology Library (CCL) \citep{Chisari_2018} to evaluate the mode coupling integrals in Eq.~\ref{eq:P_tm} and Eq.~\ref{eq:P_tt}.
 For predictions of the matter power spectrum, we use the updated version of \textsc{halofit} \citep{2003MNRAS.341.1311S, Takahashi:2012em}.

-\subsection{Fitting Procedure}
+\subsection{Fitting procedure}

-\subsubsection{Power Spectrum}
+\subsubsection{Power spectrum}

-In a traditional analysis, one would fit the matter-matter, galaxy-matter and galaxy-galaxy power spectra in a joint fit.
+In a traditional analysis, one would fit the matter-matter, galaxy-matter and galaxy-galaxy power spectra jointly.
 Although translational invariance in the periodic box ensures that power spectra at different wavenumbers are independent at large scales, the three power spectra at the same $k$ are not.
 In particular, since the three power spectra are physically tracing the same structure, measurements of $P_{\rm mm}, P_{\rm gm},$ and $P_{\rm gg}$ are heavily correlated, leading to a poorly conditioned $3\times3$ covariance matrix.
 Furthermore, at the extreme precision of the simulation at hand, the \textsc{halofit} model itself is a limited approximation of the matter power spectrum.
 It has also been found that galaxy power spectra of mocks generated from the \textit{Outer Rim} simulation in \citet{2106.12580} are not well fit by the fiducial cosmology even for relatively conservative scale cuts.
 Since we are interested in the model of galaxy tracing we avoid these problems by working with the ratios $P_{\rm gm}/P_{\rm mm}$ and $P_{\rm gg}/P_{\rm mm}$.
 These quantities are still correlated at the same wavenumber, but with a considerably more diagonal matrix.
-Additionally, when analyzing ratios, the shape of the non-linear power spectrum enters only through the loop corrections of higher order terms, hence limiting the impact of differences between \textsc{halofit} and our $P_{\rm mm}$ measurement.
+Additionally, when analyzing ratios, the shape of the non-linear power spectrum enters only through the loop corrections of higher order terms.
 The theory model for these ratios is given by

 where $P_{\rm mm}^{HF}(k)$ is the \textsc{halofit} non-linear matter power spectrum.
 The form of $P_{\rm gg}^{\rm 1-loop}(k)$ and $P_{\rm gm}^{\rm 1-loop}(k)$ can be obtained by comparing the numerators of the above equations to Eq.~\ref{eq:P_tm} and Eq.~\ref{eq:P_tt}.
-The final term of Equation \ref{eq:ggomm} corresponds to the shot-noise, which we assume to be Poissonian with a fixed amplitude given by inverse number density, $\overline{n}_{\rm g}$.
-We analyzed models with a free shot-noise term as higher order terms can renormalize the shot-noise, but found no improvement in the fit.
+The final term of Equation \ref{eq:ggomm} allows for scale-independent deviations from Poissonian shot-noise, given by inverse number density ($1/\overline{n}_{\rm g}$), via the free parameter $N_0$.
+In Appendix \ref{Appendix:poisson_shotnoise} we include results assuming Poissonian shot-noise ($N_0=0$).